htetyan/CA_mixed_messages/README.md

 A star sign reason generator application that produce a new message based on reason at least three different pieces of data.
 This is part of a portfolio project from on [Codecademy](https://www.codecademy.com) Full-Stack and Back-End Developer course.

 The application is designed and written using HTML & JavaScript.

+The application converts Gregorian Calendar Dates to the Chinese Lunar Calendar Dates and outputs the Zodiac Animal based on the Chinese Lunar year, while giving the Astrological sign based on the Gregorian Calender dates.

 ##  Project-Objectives
 ###  Building a mixed message project using: